-At Wingrove Primary School we are committed to providing a broad and balanced curriculum based on, and supported by, the National Curriculum and the National Primary Strategy.
+At Wingrove Primary School we are committed to providing a broad and balanced curriculum based on, and supported by, the National Curriculum.

 In order to maximise learning and to use teaching time most effectively, we divide the curriculum into topics, which enables us to make links between subjects, although some subjects are still taught discretely, as appropriate.
-We aim to use the contexts provided by the foundation subjects to enhance the development of key skills, particularly those learned in literacy and numeracy.
-In Key Stage One there are 22 hours and 30 minutes of teaching time per week and in Key Stage Two 23 hours and 20 minutes.
+We aim to use the contexts provided by the foundation subjects to enhance the development of key knowledge and skills, particularly those learned in literacy and numeracy.
+In Key Stage One there are 23 hours and 10 minutes of teaching time per week and in Key Stage Two 25 hours.
+There are three 20 minute assemblies per week.
 We ensure that each area of the curriculum has adequate pupil progress time spent on teaching and learning in order to support learners in achieving.